Hiking Pen yr Ole Wen from Lake Ogwen

 If you would prefer to avoid a precarious scramble down you can either go back the way you came or you can do the whole route in reverse (clockwise).
 This would start at the youth hostel on the west side of Lake Ogwen, then scrambling up Pen yr Ole Wen and a more relaxed route for the descent.

 If you don’t have a map and compass to navigate.
 You can follow this route using my favourite backpacking app: maps.me or simply by taking screenshots of this post and following the steps.
-Similarly, a route can be downloaded in advance from apps like Komoot
+Similarly, a route can be downloaded in advance from apps like Komoot.

-Hiking Pen yr Ole Wen in Snowdonia
+Other hikes near Pen yr Ole Wen

 Before you go